Tropical Storm Nate Is Predicted To Hit U.S. Gulf Coast As A Hurricane Sunday

 Nate is currently bringing heavy rainfall to Nicaragua and Honduras, as it scrapes along their coasts on a northwest track toward Cancun.
 The storm has triggered flood warnings in those areas, along with a hurricane watch in Mexico's Yucatan peninsula, from Punta Herrero to Rio Lagartos.

-The storm is currently moving northwest at 8 mph; that will change later today, the National Hurricane Center says, when Nate takes a more north-northwestward path and moves at a faster speed.
+The cyclone currently has maximum sustained winds of 40 mph, and it's moving northwest at 8 mph.
+That will change later today, the National Hurricane Center says, when Nate takes a more north-northwestward path and also moves at a faster speed.

-The cyclone currently has maximum sustained winds of 40 mph.
-By Sunday, those winds are expected to reach 75 mph.
+By Sunday, Nate's sustained winds are expected to reach 75 mph.
+While that speed is a far cry from the incredible intensity of recent hurricanes such as Irma and Maria, forecasters say people in Nate's path need to be careful of flash floods and mudslides from its heavy rains.

 While winds often attract the most attention and concern, water — both storm surge and rainfall — is often the most deadly component of a tropical cyclone.
 The hurricane center warns that Nate will bring 15 to 20 inches of rain to Nicaragua — and that a wide area is at risk, with heavy rainfall expected along the Pacific coast of Central America.